BlidDev/Niv/wiki/files.md

 Just in case, Nest comes with a simple file I/O API that allows you to create, read and write files.

 _Important to note:_ Files are opened by the API **in text mode and not binary**.
-It is only possbile to open a file in input or output mode but **not both**.
+It is only possible to open a file in input or output mode, but **not both**.

 ___
 ## **openfile**